 A petition to add a class late must have support from the Undergraduate Chair of the relevant department and from the class instructor.

-An appeal to add a class late must be submitted within 10 business days of the deadline to add a class for the specified term.
+A petition to add a class late must be submitted within 5 business days of the deadline to add a class for the specified term for Fall and Winter classes.

 A petition to drop a class late must clearly demonstrate the significant extenuating circumstances, beyond the student’s control, which prevented them from dropping the class by the deadline, as indicated in the Faculty’s Sessional Dates.
 A medical certificate or other documentation that outlines how the personal extenuating circumstances hindered the student’s ability to drop the class prior to the deadline should be provided with the petition.

 If the petition is successful, a grade of DR will be placed on the transcript.
-A student may not appeal to remove a DR grade from the transcript.
+A student may not petition to remove a DR grade from the transcript.

 Classes in which a student has received a passing grade may not be dropped.
-Instead, students with extenuating circumstances should consider an appeal for credit (CR) standing (see Academic Regulation 10).
+Instead, students with extenuating circumstances should consider a petition for credit (CR) standing (see Academic Regulation 10).

 A petition to drop a class must be submitted within one year of the end of the term in which the class was offered.

 Aegrotat standing is reserved for a course in which a student who, because of illness or other extenuating circumstances beyond their control, is unable to complete all the work of the class.
-At least 60 per cent of the work to be evaluated in the class (assignments, midterms, laboratories, final examination, as specified in the class syllabus) must be completed.
+The majority of the work to be evaluated in the class (assignments, midterms, laboratories, final examination, as specified in the class syllabus) must be completed and the instructor must assert that the student has met the essential course learning outcomes.
 A medical certificate or other documentation that outlines how the personal extenuating circumstances affected the student’s academic performance must be provided with the petition.

 A petition for aegrotat standing must be submitted within one year of the end the term in which the class was offered.